ribot/objective-c-style-guide/README.md

 ## Whitespace

- * Space, not tabs.
+ * Spaces, not tabs.
  * Tab width of 4.
  * End files with a newline.
- * Make liberal use of vertical whitespace to divide code into logical chunks, but no more than one newline between each block.
+ * Make liberal use of vertical whitespace to divide code into logical chunks, but no more than one newline between each chunk.
  * Don’t leave trailing whitespace.
     * Not even leading indentation on blank lines.

 ## Documentation and Organization

  * All method declarations should be documented.
+ * Comments in code should be used to describe what a logical chunk does.
+Use your judgement and add comments where you think something needs explaining.
  * Comments should be [Doxygen](http://www.stack.nl/~dimitri/doxygen/)-style.
  * Document whether object parameters allow `nil` as a value.
  * Use `#pragma mark`s to categorize methods into functional groupings and protocol implementations, following this general structure: